zio/zio-schema/docs/overview/understanding.md

 In functional programming, this kind of type is called a "sum type".
 In Scala3, this is called an "enum".

-In ZIO-Schema we call these types `enumeration` types and they are represented using the `Enum[A]` type class.
+In ZIO Schema we call these types `enumeration` types and they are represented using the `Enum[A]` type class.

 ```scala